alwaysmpe/what2_time/README.md

 # What 2 Time?

-Reusable timing code that handles unit conversion, pretty printing time, total of repeat and re-entrant timers.
+Reusable timing code that handles unit conversion, pretty printing time, total of repeat and
+(in future) re-entrant timers.

 A timer can be creted and will default to printing total time on stopping: